Indonesia's Next Top Model season 3: Makeovers

 In Episode 25, all eight finalists received their second makeover, with the exception of Denissa, whose hair wasn't trimmed or styled.

 Supporting shows

 Road to INTM Cycle 3

-Road to INTM Cycle 3 showcased the seven behind-the-scenes audition footages of 30 semi-finalists that were soon reduced into the pool of 18 final contestants.
+Road to INTM Cycle 3 showcased the seven behind-the-scenes audition footages of 30 semi-finalists before reduced into the pool of 18 final contestants.
 It aired weekly on NET. every Saturday and Sunday at 12.00, starting from October 8, 2022.
-Below is the data of the 12 contestants that did not pass the final audition.
+The show features the 12 contestants that did not pass the final audition: